A Reference Architecture for Governance of Cloud Native Applications: Conclusion

 \section{Conclusion}

 This paper explores the realm of CNAs and the challenges involved in governing them.
-We present a reference architecture for robust CNA governance, applicable to both single and multi-cloud environments.
-Our architecture embeds governance directly into CNA design, offering a ``batteries-included'' approach that eases compliance for cloud professionals, allowing them to concentrate on product development rather than governance complexities.
-In addition, we illustrate the practical application of the architecture in different cloud setups, demonstrating its flexibility and ease of customization for specific governance needs.
-We seek to improve CNA management and operational efficiency in both regulated and non-regulated industries, offering a modular and adaptable governance framework valuable to both practitioners and researchers as a foundation for standardized CNA governance practices.
+We present a reference architecture for robust CNA governance that is applicable across a range of single and multi-cloud environments.
+Rather than proposing a one-size-fits-all model, the architecture is designed to be modular and adaptable, enabling integration with diverse deployment contexts and enterprise governance policies.
+By embedding governance directly into CNA design, the framework offers a ``batteries-included'' approach that streamlines compliance efforts and enables cloud professionals to focus on core product development.
+The architecture’s real-world instantiation illustrates its flexibility and demonstrates how it may be tailored to meet specific organizational, regulatory, or operational needs.
+While this work highlights broad applicability, we also recognize that cloud environments vary in scale, tooling, and governance maturity.
+As such, additional customization may be required in some contexts.
+Overall, the proposed architecture aims to improve CNA management and operational efficiency, serving as a practical foundation for further research and standardization in cloud-native governance.

 Integrating AI and ML into CNA governance frameworks can automate policy enforcement and compliance, transforming regulatory requirements into executable code to enhance consistency and reduce human error.
 AI-driven predictive analytics can proactively identify compliance risks, enabling timely remediation.
 Future research should focus on seamlessly incorporating these technologies into governance pipelines to maintain scalability and robustness across diverse cloud environments.